Bioinformatics-Research-Network/Python-Programming-I/README.md

 3. **Returns**: The corresponding RNA sequence.
 Assume the input DNA sequence is in the 3->5 orientation (template strand) and return the resulting RNA in the 5->3 orientation.
 4. **Errors**: Should produce an error if the user attempts to supply any of the following:
     - A sequence that contains incorrect genomic bases (anything not in "A", "T", "G", or "C")
-    - A non-character or empty argument
+    - A non-string or empty argument

 <details>
 <summary>Examples</summary>